RichardOfWard/qwervoragrams/Readme.md

 The word is a portmanteau of 'qwerty', 'Dvorak', and 'anagram'.

-This repo contains a scala application that finds qwervorograms from a file containing a list of words.
-It only finds qwerty-Dvorak qwervorograms.
+This repo contains a scala application that finds qwervoragrams from a file containing a list of words.
+It only finds qwerty-Dvorak qwervoragrams.

 Findings